Balloon Plant for Monarch Caterpillars

 - Last viable milkweed species before fall takes over

 - Colder hardiness zones must start seeds indoors for hopes of a seed harvest, or overwinter indoors under cfl light bulbs

-- Flowers aren’t very showy, but still pretty
+- Flowers aren’t super showy, but still pretty

 - Up north, only pollinated by wasps (and one red admiral!)